kanidm/kanidm/designs/recycle_bin.rst

 the class, deleted, and if it does, we do not wrap with the AndNot term.

-The best solution is a whole seperate interface (/search/recycle/) that has it's own access controls that is used.
+The best solution is a whole separate interface (/search/recycle/) that has it's own access controls that is used.
 By default searches don't look at recycled items (but internal do).
 This interface would remove that limitation, but would require access controls to prevent read/changes.